Vicki Gunvalson And Tiffany Hendra Drama Reveals ‘RHOC’ Star Not Relying On Her Friends?

 — All About The Tea (@AllAboutTheTea_) January 24, 2017

 “Who is this person anyways?
 Seems to me that she’s the one who wants attention now.
 I’ve never met her!”
-Vicki Gunvalson questioned after reading an interview where Tiffany Hendra slammed the veteran Real Housewives of Orange County, adding in a later tweet, “Who the heck are you anyways?
+Vicki Gunvalson questioned after reading an interview where Tiffany Hendra slammed the veteran of Real Housewives of Orange County, adding in a later tweet, “Who the heck are you anyways?
 And, I’m not fake or untruthful!
 I was lied to… Did u ever think of that?”

 Gunvalson has repeatedly defended herself, saying that she herself is a victim of his cancer scam.
 Even though Vicki kept defending him for a long time, she did so because she loved him and she never thought that he would include her in the lies.
-But she has also revealed that she now doesn’t know what to think about the truth and she isn’t really sure if he has cancer or not.
+But she has also revealed that she now doesn’t know what to think about the truth, and she isn’t really sure if he has cancer or not.
 And it sounds like people just want her to admit that she lied to the world, even though she may not have lied at all.

 “I love Vicki on the show but the whole cancer thing is appalling.
 How could you not know?” one person questioned Vicki Gunvalson, who replied with, “Because I believed him!
 Have you never been lied to?! #MoveOn.”